 Here are a dozen quotes on that topic.
 Food for thought.
 See if you can guess who said what (I’ve included the answers).
 You will ace the quiz simply by reading the quotes, so relax and enjoy!

-Also, please on happiness.
-Hearing from you will make me even happier.“Folks are usually about as happy as they make their minds up to be.”
+Also, please send me your own quote on happiness.
+Hearing from you will make me even happier.

 “Count your age by friends, not years.
 Count your life by smiles, not tears.”

 “Happiness is not something ready made.
 It comes from your own actions.”

 “Happiness is a choice.
 You can choose to be happy.
 There’s going to be stress in life, but it’s your choice whether you let it affect you or not.”

 “I’ve got nothing to do today but smile.”

 “I like money, but it’s never been about the money.”